w3f/polkadot-wiki/docs/learn/learn-wasm.md

 ### For [Nominators](../maintain/maintain-guides-how-to-nominate-polkadot.md)

-Runtime upgrades don't require any actions by a nominator, though it is always encouraged to keep up-to-date and participate with the latest runtime upgrade motions and releases, while keeping an eye on how the nodes on the network are reacting to a new upgrade.
+Runtime upgrades don't require any actions by a nominator, though it is always encouraged to keep up-to-date and participate with the latest runtime upgrade motions and releases while keeping an eye on how the nodes on the network are reacting to a new upgrade.

 ## Monitoring Runtime Changes